A new translation of the Quran

 I have undertaken this translation because I owe so much to the Quran; it has given me meaning and a purpose in life.
 I feel indebted; this translation is a labour of love.
 Perhaps you also feel the same.
 I believe that my translation will offer fresh insights and understanding for readers living in a global village in an exciting age of Science and Information Technology.

-I have been a serious student of the glorious Quran for more than 50 years, during this time I have memorised the Quran, studied the Arabic language, the Science of Tafsir and Hadith at Al Azhar University, Cairo.
-Prior to this I was a research Scientist for more than 10 years.
+I have been a student of the Majestic Quran for more than 50 years, during this time I have memorised the Quran, studied the Arabic language, the Science of Tafsir and Hadith at Al Azhar University, Cairo.
+Prior to this, I was a Research Scientist for more than 10 years.

 The six outstanding features of this translation are explained below:

 A special feature of this translation is that I have added section headings for the sake of clarity.
 These headings correspond to major themes and subject matter presented in the text.
 The headings of each section are not just attention-grabbing but reflect its contents, themes and specific topics that will help the reader to understand the ‘bursts of revelation’, the Quran was revealed according to the need of the time.
 However, this is only an attempt at clarity for the sake of understanding the divine text.

 The headings are not there to dictate the interpretation of these verses, although they may guide towards a particular interpretation, they are a means of joining together ideas in the sections, helping to contextualise the passages.
 This allows the Quran to speak for itself.
 I believe this is a very powerful way that allows the reader to have a true taste of the Quran, to see and to read Allah’s message.